Get all the information you need about Lufthansa baggage policy, allowance, fees, and restrictions.

 For Economy and Premium Economy Class

-According to Lufthansa’s baggage policy, additional baggage pieces are subject to an excess baggage fees for Economy and Premium Economy Class fares.
-Additional baggage fees are costlier at the airport than when paid through directly through a Lufthansa Service Center.
+According to Lufthansa’s baggage policy, additional baggage pieces are subject to excess baggage fees for Economy and Premium Economy Class fares.
+Additional baggage fees are costlier at the airport than when paid directly through a Lufthansa Service Center.

 Weight of additional piece of baggage Must not exceed 50lb/23kg